Abies pinsapo

 Abies pinsapo, Spanish fir, is a species of tree in the family Pinaceae, native to southern Spain and northern Morocco.
-Related to other species of Mediterranean firs, it appears at altitudes of 900–1800 m in the Sierra de Grazalema in the Province of Cádiz and the Sierra de las Nieves and Sierra Bermeja, both near Ronda in the province of Málaga.
-In Morocco, it is limited to the Rif Mountains at altitudes of 1400–2100 m on Jebel Tissouka and Jebel Tazaot.
+Related to other species of Mediterranean firs, it appears at elevations of 900–1800 m in the Sierra de Grazalema in the Province of Cádiz and the Sierra de las Nieves and Sierra Bermeja, both near Ronda in the province of Málaga.
+In Morocco, it is limited to the Rif Mountains at elevations of 1400–2100 m on Jebel Tisouka and Jebel Tasaot.
 The scientific name pinsapo is from the Spanish vernacular name for the species.

 Description

-Abies pinsapo is an evergreen conifer growing to 20–30 m tall, with a conic crown, often becoming irregular with age.
-The leaves are 1.5–2 cm long, arranged radially all round the shoots, and are strongly glaucous pale blue-green, with broad bands of whitish wax on both sides.
-The cones are cylindrical, measuring 9–18 cm long.
+Abies pinsapo is an evergreen conifer growing to m tall, with a conic crown, often becoming irregular with age.
+The leaves are long, arranged radially all round the shoots, and are strongly glaucous pale blue-green, with broad bands of whitish wax on both sides.
+The cones are cylindrical, measuring long.
 They are green to pinkish-purple before maturity, and have a smooth surface, with short bract scales that do not protrude.
 When mature, they disintegrate to release the winged seeds.